fernando234234/mini-and-basket/docs/SUPABASE_NETLIFY_SETUP.md

 ### Admin can't see registrations
 - Admin needs to be logged in (authenticated)
 - Check RLS policies allow authenticated reads

+### Registration form gives 401 error
+- The registration form uses an API route (`/api/register`) that bypasses RLS with the service role key
+- Ensure `SUPABASE_SERVICE_ROLE_KEY` is set in Netlify environment variables
+- The API route is in `src/app/api/register/route.ts`

+### Admin login doesn't work
+- You must create the admin user manually in Supabase Dashboard
+- Go to Authentication → Users → Add User
+- Create a user with your desired email/password
+- Use those same credentials at `/admin`

+---

+## Architecture Notes

+### Registration Flow

+The registration form works like this:

+1. User fills out the multi-step registration wizard
+2. On submit, the form calls `POST /api/register`
+3. The API route uses `supabaseAdmin` (service role client) to bypass RLS
+4. This allows anonymous users to insert registrations without authentication
+5. After successful insert, the user proceeds to payment

+This is necessary because:
+- RLS policies block anonymous inserts by default
+- We don't want to require users to authenticate just to register
+- The service role key is only used server-side (secure)

+### Admin Authentication Flow

+1. Admin visits `/admin`
+2. If not logged in, redirected to login form
+3. Login uses Supabase Auth with email/password
+4. Once authenticated, admin can view registrations (RLS allows `authenticated` role)